 Inspired by her English Bulldog Wubbi and years of travel and design, former Nike design director Angela Medlin founded House Dogge, a modern, eco-friendly dog accessory brand.

-Its beautiful studio is based in Portland, Ore., where House Dogge makes creative and sustainable dog accessories and clothing.
-Check out their beautiful rope toys and they’re personalized items.
+Its beautiful studio is based in Portland, Ore., where House Dogge makes creative and sustainable dog accessories and clothing that has caught the attention of many celebrities, including Oprah.
+Check out their beautiful rope toys and their personalized items.

 Little L’s Artisan Dog Treats was born when dog owner Lenny Forde began looking for locally-sourced, homemade dog treats that were a safe alternative to jerky for his two dogs, Lulu and Lilly.

 Soon came delicious kookies, krak’ems (meat brittle) and a physical location called Little L’s Pet Bakery & Boutique in the Bronx.